-Our study partially supported the hypothesis of continuous, aseasonal reproduction, 279 280 which is expected in thermally stable habitats (Winemiller 1989).
-As expected by this 281 hypothesis, we found no relationship between snail size and water temperature, size structure 282 showed no obvious seasonal pattern, and juvenile individuals were present in most samples in all 283 seasons.
-However, mean size differed significantly among most seasons and sites, which 284 suggests that other, unknown factors have some influence on reproductive cycles.
-A more 285 detailed analysis of population dynamics, including estimation of seasonal patterns of individual 286 growth and survival, could help explain the seasonal and spatial variation we observed in T.
+Our study partially supported the hypothesis of continuous, aseasonal reproduction, which is expected in thermally stable habitats (Winemiller 1989).
+As expected by this hypothesis, we found no relationship between snail size and water temperature, size structure showed no obvious seasonal pattern, and juvenile individuals were present in most samples in all seasons.
+However, size differed significantly among most seasons and sites, suggesting that other, unknown factors have some influence on reproductive cycles.
+A more detailed analysis of population dynamics, including estimation of seasonal patterns of individual growth and survival, could help explain the seasonal and spatial variation that we observed in T. cheatumi.

-cheatumi.
 A better understanding of the factors that influence reproduction and population size is needed for effective conservation of T. cheatumi.